High-context and low-context cultures: Examples of higher- and lower-context cultures

 Croucher's study examines the assertion that culture influences communication style (high/low-context) preference.
 Data was gathered in India, Ireland, Thailand, and the United States where the results confirm that "high-context nations (India and Thailand) prefer the avoiding and obliging conflict styles more than low-context nations (Ireland and the United States), whereas low-context nations prefer the uncompromising and dominating communication style more than high-context nations."

-In addition, Hall identified countries such as Japan, Arabic countries and some Latin American Countries to practice high-context culture; "High context communication carries most of its information within physical acts and features such as avoiding eye contact or even the shrug of a shoulder."
-On the other hand, he identified countries such as Germany, the United States and Scandinavia as low-context cultures.
-These countries are quite explicit and elaborate without having prior knowledge to each member's history or background.
+Individuals and groups operating in low context cultures are quite explicit and elaborate without having prior knowledge of each member's history or background, and tend to take what is said literally and prefer to have thorough knowledge before a task or a meeting.

+In addition, Hall identified Japanese, Arabs, and Southern European peoples as high-context, but Germans, Scandinavians and other Northern Europeans, and Americans low-context.

-Cultures and languages are defined as higher or lower context on a spectrum.
-For example, it could be argued that the Canadian French language is higher context than Canadian English, but lower context than Spanish or French French.
-An individual from Texas (a higher-context culture) may communicate with a few words or use of a prolonged silence characteristic of Texan English, where a New Yorker would be very explicit (as typical of New York City English), although both speak the same language (American English) and are part of a nation (the United States of America) which is lower-context relative to other nations.
-Hall notes a similar difference between Navajo-speakers and English-speakers in a United States school.
+Cultures and languages are defined as higher or lower contexts on a spectrum.
+Hall notes a similar difference between Navajo-speakers and English speakers in a United States school.

-Hall and Hall proposed a "spectrum" of national cultures from "High-Context cultures" to "Low-Context Cultures.
-This has been expanded to further countries by Sheposh & Shaista.
+Hall proposed a "spectrum" of national cultures from "High-Context cultures" to "Low-Context Cultures."

 Cultural context can also shift and evolve.
-For instance, a study has argued that both Japan and Finland (high-context cultures) are becoming lower-context with the increased influence of Western European and United States culture.
+For instance, a study has argued that both Japan and Finland (high-context cultures) are becoming lower-context with the increased influence of Western Europe and United States culture.